 New in version 14.05.dev1216.

-You can add an image to your tweets by specifying an image file location in the tweet template.
+You can add up to four images to your tweets by specifying the image file locations in the tweet template.

 Make the first line of the tweet